JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 Use any of the uploaded codes, partially or fully, requires to cite this conference paper.

-To generate the figures, please consider runinning the uploaded codes in the following sequences:
+To generate the figures, please consider running the uploaded codes in the following sequences:

 For Data set A,
 1. Code_Step01A_EEG_DataA.m